verrazzano/docs/content/en/docs/monitoring/metrics/metrics.md

 - Verify that the State of this target is `UP`.
 - Next, use the navigation bar to access the Graph.
 - Here, use the job name you copied to construct this expression: `{job="<job_name>"}`
-- Use the graph to execute this expression, and verify that you see application metrics appear.
+- Use the graph to execute this expression and verify that you see application metrics appear.

 #### Prometheus overrides